EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction

 We then measure the velocity of the 5169 $\AA$ Fe II line for every spectrum using the open source code SESNspectraLib\footnote{https://github.com/metal-sn/SESNspectraLib} \citep{Modjaz2016, Liu2016}.
 The Fe II line is a good proxy for the photospheric expansion velocity $v_{\rm{ph}}$ \citep{Modjaz2016}.
 We smooth each of the spectra using SESNspectraPCA\footnote{https://github.com/metal-sn/SESNspectraPCA}.
 SESNspectraLib then calculates the blueshift of the Fe II line at 5169 $\AA$ relative to a standardized SN Ic spectroscopic template at a similar phase.
 The uncertainty is estimated through adding the uncertainty on the velocity of the mean SN Ic template in quadrature with the uncertainty on the relative blue-shift.
 The uncertainty is dominated by the strength of the blueshifted Fe II absorption feature relative to the continuum.

 We derive velocity measurements for 6 out of the 10 spectra, and they are presented in Table \ref{velocitytable}.
-In addition, we show the velocity evolution over time in Figure \ref{velocityfigure}, compared to SN 2006aj \citep{Modjaz2006}, SN 2025kg \citep{Srinivasaragavan2025b}, as well as SN 2020bvc \citep{Ho2020b, Izzo2020}.
-We see that SN 2025wkm possesses much higher velocities at early times than SN 1998bw, SN 2006aj, and SN 2020bvc, and comparabe velocities to SN 2025kg and SN 2010bh.
+In addition, we show the velocity evolution over time in Figure \ref{velocityfigure}, compared to SN 2006aj \citep{Modjaz2006}, SN 2010bh \citep{Chornock2010}, SN 2025kg \citep{Srinivasaragavan2025b}, as well as SN 2020bvc \citep{Ho2020b, Izzo2020}.
+We see that SN 2025wkm possesses higher velocities at early times than SN 1998bw, SN 2006aj, and SN 2020bvc, and comparabe velocities to SN 2025kg and SN 2010bh.
 At later times, the velocity evolution flattens out and reaches broadly consistent values with the rest of the events with the exception of SN 2010bh, which continues to display a velocity $\sim 25,000 \, \rm{km \, s^{-1}}$ even at later phases.